President & CEO

-Sharon has been a professional in the field of animal care and welfare for 35 years.
-She has helped lead the Oregon Humane Society, the state’s largest and oldest animal protection organization, for 27 years and has served as its Executive Director since 1998.
-She holds a Bachelor of Science in Zoology (Pre-Vet Med) from Oregon State University, a Certificate in Nonprofit Business and Management from Johns Hopkins University, and is a Certified Animal Welfare Administrator.
+Sharon Harmon has been a professional in the field of animal care and welfare for 42 years.
+She has helped lead Oregon Humane Society, the state’s largest and oldest animal protection organization, for 34 years and has served as its President and CEO since 1998.

-She has served on the Banfield Shelter Advisory Committee and chaired the National Federation of Humane Societies Board of Directors.
-Recipient of the American Veterinary Medical Association’s Humane Award for 2008, she is currently serving on the board of the national Society of Animal Welfare Administrators and is on the Oregon State University College of Veterinary Medicine Advisory Council.
+She has served on the Banfield Shelter Advisory Committee and the Board of the Association for Animal Welfare Advancement, and she has chaired the National Federation of Humane Societies Board of Directors.
+She is currently on the Oregon State University College of Veterinary Medicine Advisory Council.

 Jennifer earned a BA in English Literature and a MPA with a concentration in non-profit management from Portland State University.